How to recycle in Oslo

 - Plastic flowerpots

-- Coffee bags/crisp packets
+- Coffee bags/crisp packets without an aluminum inside

 - Snuff pots